RAAF C-17A completes Antarctic cargo air drop

 A RAAF C-17A Globemaster III conducted the air drop on Wednesday, taking off from Melbourne Avalon Airport carrying fresh food such as carrots, lemons and potatoes, as well as medical supplies and mail, to †he team of 17 that has spent the past six months at the station.

-“We refuelled about three hours into the flight at an altitude of 22,000 feet and a speed of 500 kilometres per hour,” said Flight Lieutenant McFadden, who captained the C-17A.
+“We refuelled about three hours into the flight at an altitude of 22,000 feet and a speed of 500 kilometres per hour,” said FLTLT McFadden, who captained the C-17A.

 “This allowed us to continue the remaining four hours to Davis for the airdrop and return to Hobart.